Measuring seed germination

 How to measure germination

 To obtain a random sample for testing, it is always best to take samples from different parts of the bag or container.
 If the seed to be tested is contained in more than one bag, a sample must be taken from several bags.
-A good rule of thumb for determining how many bags to sample is to take samples from a number of bags that represents the square root of the lot size.
+A good rule of thumb in determining how many bags to sample is to take samples from a number of bags that represents the square root of the lot size.
 For example, if the lot contains nine bags, then sample at least three bags.
 If the lot contains 100 bags, then get sample from at least 10 bags.

 To conduct this test, you will need the following:

 - Waterproof tray.
-A flat-sided water bottle cut in half lengthwise makes a good tray.
+A flat-sided water bottle cut in half-lengthwise makes a good tray.